jeppeter/extargsparse/README.md

 > python command package for json string set

 ### Release History
+* Mar 25th 2017 Release 0.9.0 to make no help and no json set and cmdprefixadded option set
 * Mar 24th 2017 Release 0.8.8 to extend new functions for parse options
 * Mar 15th 2017 Release 0.8.2 to fixup bug when call not type equal
 * Feb 20th 2017 Release 0.8.0 to fixup bug in the set_attr_args functions